 "Based upon what we know about the northern border of the Promised Land, it actually begins just north of modern day Lebanon and does incorporate all of Lebanon.
 It goes straight over to the Euphrates.
 It then parallels the Euphrates only for a few miles before it turns south and comes between Damascus and the Golan Heights until it comes to the bottom part of the Sea of Galilee.
 Not every place that is mentioned is actually known, but based upon what is known, the border does not start north of Beirut but quite north and actually all of Lebanon ends up being part of the Promised Land."

 Dr. Fruchtenbaum's email left me with some questions, which he subsequently answered.
-In my own words, here are his answers:
+In my own words, here are

 1. The border goes due east from north of Lebanon to the Euphrates.

 2. Damascus will not be included in the Promised Land.

 3. The border goes south from the Sea of Galilee along the Jordan River to the southern tip of the Dead Sea where it turns westward, south of Beersheba, to a point near the eastern corner of the southern coast of the Mediterranean where the Wadi El Arish, a seasonal riverbed, runs into the Mediterranean.
 The border then goes northward up the Mediterranean coast to just north of modern Lebanon where Dr. Fruchtenbaum begins his description above.

 The Wadi El Arish is referred to as the river of Egypt in Genesis 15:18, and is often mistaken as the Nile River.
 It is not the Nile River.
 What this means is that the Promised Land will not include the Sinai Peninsula.
 Note, as well, from Dr. Fruchtenbaum's description, that the eastern border will not extend down the length of the Euphrates River to connect with the Tigris near the Persian Gulf, but "only for a few miles."